Floor & Suspended Ceilings Testing

 Floor and suspended ceiling testing shows how the systems and components, working together, will prevent the structure from collapsing or control how the fire spreads from one compartment to another.
 Because of the crucial role these systems play in real-life fire scenarios, the fire tests they are subjected to are rigorous.

-Fire resisting floors and suspended ceilings require testing in accordance with British or European Standards to BS 476: Part 21: 1987 and/or EN 1365-2: 2014 and Australian Standard AS 1530.4 Section 4.
+Fire resisting floors and suspended ceilings require testing in accordance with British or European Standards to BS 476: Part 21: 1987 and/or EN 1365-2: 2014.

 During this testing, specific components and materials from the floor and/or suspended ceiling will be tested to see how they perform under standardised fire test conditions.
 The floor is exposed to a fire from below, and it is evaluated against the structural adequacy, integrity and insulation criteria of the standard.